voorhoede/npm-style-guide/CONTRIBUTING.md

 When using code snippets:
 * use `<!-- recommended -->` and `/* recommended */` or `<!-- avoid -->` and `/* avoid */` at the start of the snippet to indicate if it's a good or bad practice.

+When in need refer to npm in lowercase.

 Add a [↑ back to Table of Contents](README.md#table-of-contents) link at the end of each rule, so the reader can easily navigate back: